 NOTE: The examples in this section use secure HTTPS.
-HTTP authentication can also be used with unsecure HTTP https://ip-address-of-appliance/em7/index.em7?exec=dashboards&dash id=X
+HTTP authentication can also be used with unsecure HTTP.

-To access a ScienceLogic page using HTTP authentication, perform the following:
+To access an SL1 page using HTTP authentication, perform the following:

 - 1. Login to the Administration Portals, Database Servers, and All-In-One Appliances.
 Navigate to the page you want to embed in the external web page. - 2.
 Copy the URL of the page.
 For example, suppose you wanted to access a dashboard using HTTP authentication.
 The URL for a dashboard in SL1 looks like this: